 - Services that will be maintained at reduced levels of services.

 Also included are plans, measures and management to ensure the continuous delivery of critical services and products, permitting the organization to recover its facilities, data and assets, for example: personal information, equipment, infrastructure protection, and accommodations.

 While the College is oriented into response mode, continuous and time critical services will be determined, based on the following areas of impact:

 - Life, health and safety of persons.

 - Critical infrastructure and critical information.

-The common standard for defining services as time-critical are those that must be recovered between 24 hours and 1 week.
+The common standard for defining services as time-critical are those that just be recovered between 24 hours and 1 week.

-Based on the emergency, the IC will make the determination as to whether the emergency is under control, when operations can return to normal.
+Based on the emergency, the Incident Commander will make the determination as to whether the emergency is under control and when operations can return to normal.